Camnaz/core-bounties/.github/ISSUE_TEMPLATE/developer-tools-template.md

 ---
-name: Developer and Community Tools
+name: Educational Content Development
-about: Suggest a new developer tool or community resource.
+about: Propose new educational content for the Core Network.
-title: "[Developer Tool] Title of Your Tool"
+title: "[Educational Content] Title of Your Content"
-labels: [Developer Tool]
+labels: [Educational Content]
 assignees: []

 ---